anfb/anfb/README.md

 Helooo! :rocket: Welcome to my profile.
 - :art: I’m currently working with software development.
-- :books: I’m currently learning about the fullstack Javascript(NodeJs, React and React native)
+- :books: I’m currently learning about the fullstack Javascript(NodeJs, React and React native).
-- :green_heart: And I also like to listen good stories
+- :green_heart: And I also like to listen good stories.

 <!--